odoo/odoo/doc/rpc.rst

-While the previous section is great for calling core OpenERP code (models code), it does not work if you want to call the Python side of openerp-web.
+While the previous section is great for calling core OpenERP code (models code), it does not work if you want to call the Python side of OpenERP Web.

-For this. a lower-level API is available on :js:class:`openerp.web.Connection` objects (usually available through ``openerp.connection``): the ``rpc`` method.
+For this, a lower-level API exists on on :js:class:`~openerp.web.Connection` objects (usually available through ``openerp.connection``): the ``rpc`` method.

-This method simply takes an absolute path (which is the combination of the Python controller's ``_cp_path`` attribute and the name of the method yo want to call) and a mapping of attributes to values (applied as keyword arguments on the Python method [#]_).
+This method simply takes an absolute path (which is the combination of the Python controller's ``_cp_path`` attribute and the name of the method you want to call) and a mapping of attributes to values (applied as keyword arguments on the Python method [#]_).
 This function fetches the return value of the Python methods, converted to JSON.